 - Whisk chocolate cake ingredients together and pour into a ramekin or mug.

 - Microwave for 1 minute (may need 20 seconds extra depending on your microwave.)
+Or Bake at 350 degrees for 10 minutes or until a toothpick in center comes out clean.

 - Mix chocolate syrup ingredients in small bowl and pour over cake or on some Dairy Free Whipped Cream!